LeanneCodes/GinTopia_NEW/README.md

 ![image](media/handlee-gintopia.png)

 * The imagery on the homepage was chosen for its dark, sophisticated, alluring route, encouraging visitors to be tempted to book a class.
 On the hero image, there is a call-to-action (CTA) button overlayed, and this was done to drive visitors to book a class.
-Where the aim to give visitors a taste of what the venue would be like when they come to visit; dark, attractive with an element of mystery.
+Where the aim is to give visitors a taste of what the venue would be like when they come to visit; dark, attractive with an element of mystery.

 * This style was continued on the booking form pages, to once again give an insight into what kind of experience they may have at the gin-cocktail making class.